ForgeRock/PSD2-Accelerators/README.md

 ```
 Once this is added, click on the '+' next to this field to add it to the list of advanced properties, followed by 'Save Changes'.

-N.B. this step is not needed when a configure 'Verified Person Data Node' is active inside the same realm, that configuration will be used instead.
+N.B. this step is not needed when a configured 'Verified Person Data Node' is active inside the same realm, that configuration will be used instead.

 ### Authentication Node Setup
 #### Verified Person Data Node